CircuitVerse/CircuitVerse/README.md

 Password: password
 ```

+For debugging include `binding.pry` anywhere inside to code to open the `pry` console.

 ## Additional setup instructions for Ubuntu
 Additional instructions can be found [here](https://www.howtoforge.com/tutorial/ubuntu-ruby-on-rails/) and there are some extra notes for single user installations:
 - If setting up Postgres with these instructions, use your user name instead of 'rails_dev'.